rebeccapower/test/_pages/about.md

   caption: "Photo: rokker, CC BY 3.0, via Wikimedia Commons"
 ---

-IslandoraCon is scheduled for **August 2 - 5th, 2022**, and we are currently planning for **both online and in-person** workshops/presentations, with flexible options for registration. [**The Call for Proposals is out now!**](https://forms.gle/BhAh5Ch27J5XvvmS8)
+IslandoraCon is scheduled for **August 2 - 5th, 2022**, and we are currently planning for **both online and in-person** workshops/presentations, with flexible options for registration.
 For more information on islandora, [visit our website](https://www.islandora.ca/).

+**→ The Call for Proposals is out now, and the deadline to submit is May 15th!** [**Submit using this form!**](https://forms.gle/BhAh5Ch27J5XvvmS8)  ⏰

 ## Accommodations